How to Become a Property Manager in California

 To ensure a smooth business, there are a few things that you need to know before you become a property manager.

 First, you need an accountant and a real estate attorney.
-These two are essential to know your business complies with laws and regulations.
+These two are essential to know your business complies with California laws and regulations.

 Understanding the financial side is also vital to your operations.
 You will need three (3) separate bank accounts.